heynemann/octopus/README.md

 [![PyPi downloads](https://pypip.in/d/octopus-http/badge.png)](https://crate.io/packages/octopus-http/)
 [![Coverage Status](https://coveralls.io/repos/heynemann/octopus/badge.png?branch=master)](https://coveralls.io/r/heynemann/octopus?branch=master)

-`octopus` is a library to use threads to concurrently retrieve and report on the completion of http requests
+`octopus` is a library to concurrently retrieve and report on the completion of http requests.

+You can either use threads or the tornado IOLoop to asynchronously get them.

 Installing
 ==========